Pmei0617/Optimizing-Delivery-Routes/README.md

 # Optimizing-Delivery-Routes

 Hi, my name is Peter Mei.
-The work shown here is an optimization model which I worked on with Binhao, Chen.
+The work shown here is an optimization model which I worked on with Binhao, Chen at the Univesrity of Wisconsin-Madison.
 The learning objective of the project is to showcase how Mixed integer linear program can be applied to solve a logistics problem.
 In doing this, we have chosen the min cost flow model to help optimize routes for a truck delivery case.
 In our business scenario, we want to find the cheapest delivery route from Texas to Washington for 6 different truck classes.
 This makes minimizing total cost our model objective.

 We started by extracting distance between each contiguous states using Google API in Python.
 We then assigned a binary decision variable to each state-to-state distance.